Ghana’s Proposed Mother-Tongue Policy: What It Could Mean for Basic Education

 • Equity concerns for smaller language groups

-• Monitoring and evaluating the impact of the shift
+• Stronger monitoring and evaluating system to measure the impact

-The proposed mother-tongue policy has re-opened an important national conversation about how children learn in their earliest years.
-If eventually adopted, it could strengthen foundational education in Ghana but only with teacher support, adequate resources, and a deliberate rollout plan.
+The proposed mother-tongue policy has reopened an important national conversation about how children learn in their formative years.
+If eventually adopted, it has the potential strengthen foundational education in Ghana but only with teacher support, adequate resources, and a carefully phased rollout.

 Share: